darkelfzdy/nnn/README.md

   - Access context paths/files at prompt or spawned shell
   - Lock terminal after configurable idle timeout
   - Capture and show output of a program in help screen
-  - Basic support for screen readers and braille displays
+  - Basic support for screen readers and braille displays ceshiyixai

 ## Quickstart